HerbalCoffee/CPSC-233-Project/README.md

 ## Setup/Installation Requirements
 * Java 8 or later
 * JavaFX (For running the GUI version)
+* All testing libraries are provided in this respository for your convenience
 ## How to build/run (Text-Based)
 1. Ensure that a Java JVM is installed on your machine (run Java -version from the terminal)
 2. Download/Clone this repository